top of page

 Los pozos de alquitrán de La Brea en Los Ángeles, California, albergan uno de los ecosistemas mejor conservados de nuestro pasado reciente, que abarca la segunda mitad de la acertadamente llamada Era Rancholabreana , de 50.000 a 11.000 años antes del presente.
 El carácter reciente de La Brea es relevante para nosotros, ya que la superposición de especies extintas y vivas atrae las especialidades de nuestro equipo.
 La abundancia de mamíferos grandes e icónicos en La Brea hace que este sea un entorno perfecto para mostrar el espectro completo de la otrora abundante diversidad de megafauna de América del Norte.

 The La Brea Tar Pits ecosystem boasts an impressive assortment of mammals of all sizes, rivaling the biodiversity of the modern African Serengeti ecosystem.
-This is due to the more temperate climate of the last ice age which allowed for animals from different biogeographic realms to coexist.
+This is helped by the more temperate climate of the last ice age which allowed for animals from different biogeographic realms to coexist.
 Neotropical animals like sloths could be found grazing alongside arctic animals such as horses and mammoths.

 Illustration by @themongoosedude (Instagram.com/themongoosedude)